 The limits to criminal responsibility for failing to act are not clearly specified in criminal law.
-In International humanitarian law, a further difficulty stems from the fact that failure to act on the part of a superior is not expressly qualified as a grave breach, whereas the obligation of States to repress offences or extradite persons in the exercise of universal jurisdiction applies to grave breaches only.
+In IHL, a further difficulty stems from the fact that failure to act on the part of a superior is not expressly qualified as a grave breach, whereas the obligation of States to repress offences or extradite persons in the exercise of universal jurisdiction applies to grave breaches only.

-system the repression In of established by International humanitarian law, the superior's criminal liability is considered as a of participation in the form commission of the crime.
+In the system of repression established by IHL, the superior's criminal liability is considered as a form of participation in the commission of the crime.